-Why Does Monistat Burn?
-Information about Yeast Infections and Alternatives to Monistat
+Why Does Monistat Burn and Other Information about Yeast Infections

 This article will clarify common misconceptions and demystify yeast infections and their causes.
-Most importantly, know this: pain doesn't have to be a part of the healing process!
+I'll also talk about some natural ways to prevent yeast infections.

 Why Does Monistat Cause Burning?

-As mentioned, burning doesn't need to be a part of your yeast infection-healing process.
+As mentioned, burning doesn't need to be a part of your healing process.
 Sure, there are varying degrees of discomfort, ranging from slightly uncomfortable to oh-my-God my hoo-hoo is on fire!
-However, no matter the degree of discomfort you're experiencing, it can be totally avoided once you understand what a yeast infection is and how you can heal it.
+However, no matter the degree of discomfort you're experiencing, you might be able to totally avoid it once you understand what a yeast infection is and how you can heal it.

-Before we get to that, let's tackle the question of why Monistat burns.
+So why does Monistat burn?
 There are a couple of explanations for the discomfort/burning feeling you may be experiencing from your Monistat treatment:

 - An allergic reaction.
 A small percentage of woman are allergic to one of the active ingredients in Monistat, miconazole.
-If you think you're suffering from an allergic reaction, you should consult a doctor who can prescribe or recommend a cream.
-If your infection was self-diagnosed, you should stop using it and look for a more natural, less harsh alternative.
+Symptoms of an allergic reaction include rash, itching/swelling, severe dizziness, and trouble breathing.2 If you think you're suffering from an allergic reaction, you should consult a doctor immediately who can prescribe or recommend a cream.

 - An irritation.
 Another possible reason for your burning or discomfort down there is that it could be an irritation.
 Monistat may just be reacting with your already sensitive skin.